Louvivien/ProductWatcher/readme.md

 - Make sure the Flask server is running and accessible.
 - Check the JavaScript console in your web browser for any error messages.

+## Ongoing

+Run the scraper when adding a new product to watch

+Make several components from app.py

+Load sold items page by page with ajax request/server call

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.